Last Updated on

 Probably, the most eminent historical landmarks in Taiwan is CKS Memorial Hall.
 It was founded to commemorate the former president of the Republic of China – Chiang Kai-shek.
 The changing of the guard ceremony which takes place every hour is the key highlight of this historical attraction.
 It is one of the must-visit places for backpackers in Taipei in order to take an insight into the rich history of Taiwan.

 For a fact, Taipei at night is altogether different from what it is during the day time.
 The vibrant nightlife ensures a fun-filled time for Taiwan backpackers and to help make that happen, Taipei markets play an important role.
 You would be amazed to know that Taipei host numerous night markets.
-Of all, Shilin, Raohe, Huaxi, and Nanjichang are some top Taipei markets.
+Of all, Shilin, Raohe, Huaxi, Ximending, and Nanjichang you can get transportation between to explore the top Taipei markets.

 There are so many more things to do in Taipei, which obviously cannot be covered.
 Hence, on the above list, I have tried to include the best of all (according to me).
 You can also include these places on your Taipei travel itinerary: